JorgePablol/Data-Analysis-Libertarian-with-Tableau/README.md

 ### Twitter Report | February 2021

-We can see a clear increase in any KPI compared to january but when we know the overall panorama we know january was low and even if february was better, february is still a low month we can know that by looking at the max impressions that is about 55k, that is low from our best twits ever, those are at least above 100k.
-The distribution of twits and impressions is similar to facebook's with the difference that what is considered here a low twit impressions Q1 = 953 on facebook the similar KPI with that number is above Q3.
+We can see a clear increase in any KPI compared to january but when we know the overall panorama we know january was low and even if february was better, february is still a low month we can know that by looking at the max impressions that is about 55k, that is low from our best tweets ever, those are at least above 100k.

+The distribution of tweets and impressions is similar to facebook's with the difference that what is considered here a low tweet impressions Q1 = 953 on facebook the similar KPI with that number is above Q3.
 On a past analysis I did for them it was clear how twitter is better than facebook for them, but here we can see another frame on how that is true.

 ![twitdesc](https://user-images.githubusercontent.com/58957744/116267923-7191e900-a742-11eb-9315-a181bf357c31.png)

-We have some spikes through the month, at least 8, I labeled the most important, we can click the data point to see the twits that belong to that day, as I said our most 'viral' content is about criticising the actual government, the event of libertarian parties, anti-socialism and eventual scandals like the one of the Osito Bimbo (Bimbo's bear).
+We have some spikes through the month, at least 8, I labeled the most important, we can click the data point to see the tweets that belong to that day, as I said our most 'viral' content is about criticising the actual government, the event of libertarian parties, anti-socialism and eventual scandals like the one of the Osito Bimbo (Bimbo's bear).

 ![twit](https://user-images.githubusercontent.com/58957744/116261034-de09e980-a73c-11eb-9349-192960bd33c0.png)